VENTURE CAPITAL & PUBLIC EQUITY

 Let’s say you invest $100K and it becomes $1M, while your friend invests $300K and it becomes $3M.
 What was initially a mere $200K difference quickly became a $2M difference.
 Sometimes, it’s hard to fathom how sizable a $2M difference is.

 So think of it like this.
 What would you do if I dropped 100 grand into your bank account right now? $2M is twenty of those.
-Your friend from above now has the gains you have, but can also buy a Tesla model Y, a Porsche Panamera, a million dollar 1-bedroom home in the bay area, pay off $200,000 of student debt (only in America) and still have more than half a million dollars extra over you.
+Your friend from above now has the same gains as you, plus buy a Tesla model Y, a Porsche Panamera, a million dollar 1-bedroom home in the bay area, pay off $200,000 of student debt (only in America), and still have more than half a million dollars extra over you.
 All from an initial $200k difference.

 Position sizing has much bigger consequences for investments that do multiples compared to ones that do +30% like in stocks.
 To have significant sizing, you need conviction.
 To have conviction, you need deep research.

 Case 2: Polygon (Matic)